awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/health-enhanced-rules.md

 1. Open the saved configuration file in a text editor\.

 1. Under `OptionSettings` > `aws:elasticbeanstalk:healthreporting:system:`, add a `ConfigDocument` key to list each enhanced health rule to configure\.
-The following `ConfigDocument` disables the checking of application HTTP 4xx status codes \(the only rule currently available for customization\)\.
+The following `ConfigDocument` disables the checking of application HTTP 4xx status codes, while keeping the checking of load balancer HTTP 4xx code enabled\.

    ```
    OptionSettings: